danielhaiem/reverse-string-technical-interview/README.md

 1. Using Slicing: The time complexity of this method is O(n).
 2. Using Join and Reversed: The time complexity of this method is O(n).
+3. Using For Loop: The time complexity of this method is O(n).

 ## Requirements: